 Here are some examples of whole grains that are particularly beneficial for individuals with lichen sclerosus:

-- Barley: Barley is a good source of and can be used in soups, stews, and salads.
+- Barley: Barley is a good source of fiber and can be used in soups, stews, and salads.

-- Whole wheat: Whole wheat bread, pasta, and crackers are all good sources of and can be used in place of refined grain products.
+- Whole wheat: Whole wheat bread, pasta, and crackers are all good sources of fiber and can be used in place of refined grain products.

 Incorporating a variety of whole grains into your diet can help improve your overall health and well-being.
 Consulting with a healthcare provider or registered dietitian can be helpful in identifying the most appropriate dietary changes for your individual needs.